Divergence (computer science): Rewriting

 In abstract rewriting, an abstract rewriting system is called convergent if it is both confluent and terminating.

 The notation t ↓ n means that t reduces to normal form n in zero or more reductions, t↓ means t reduces to some normal form in zero or more reductions, and t↑ means t does not reduce to a normal form; the latter is impossible in a terminating rewriting system.

 In the lambda calculus an expression is divergent if it has no normal form.

 Denotational semantics

 In denotational semantics an object function f : A → B can be modelled as a mathematical function $f : A \cup\{\perp\} \rightarrow B \cup\{\perp\}$ where ⊥ (bottom) indicates that the object function or its argument diverges.

 Concurrency theory

-In the calculus of communicating sequential processes, divergence is a drastic situation where a process performs an endless series of hidden actions.
+In the calculus of communicating sequential processes (CSP), divergence occurs when a process performs an endless series of hidden actions.
 For example, consider the following process, defined by CSP notation:

 The traces of this process are defined as:

-Now, consider the following process, which conceals the tick event of the Clock process:
+Now, consider the following process, which hides the tick event of the Clock process:

-By definition, P is called a divergent process.
+As $P$ cannot do anything other than perform hidden actions forever, it is equivalent to the process that does nothing but diverge, denoted $\mathbf{div}$.
+One semantic model of CSP is the failures-divergences model, which refines the stable failures model by distinguishing processes based on the sets of traces after which they can diverge.